 Metal Detecting on the Beach

 Summer is coming and the warmer weather is perfect for metal detecting on the beach.
-You may have gotten into metal detecting to find old relics and rare coins, which you won’t likely find on the beach, but the draw of finding lost silver or gold jewelry is every bit as exciting.
+You won’t find too many relics or rare coins on the beach, but the draw of finding lost silver or gold jewelry is every bit as exciting.

 Hunting on Dry Sand

-When you are searching in dry sand, you’ll find that it is very much like hunting in very sandy soil that is away from the water, except that you will find a lot more trash.
-This means that you may have to work a little bit harder, and dig some trash, but with some practice you will be able to differentiate pieces of foil from jewelry based on your detector’s alerts.
+When you are searching in dry sand, you’ll find that it is very much like hunting in very sandy soil that is away from the water, except that you’ll find a lot more trash.
+This means that you may have to work a little bit harder and dig some trash, but with some practice you’ll be able to differentiate pieces of foil from jewelry based on your detector’s alerts.
 Some of the hunting hot spots in the dry sand are:

-- Towel lines – Typically, people on the beach follow each other’s lead and they lay their towels down in a line along the shore.
-Look for sections of the “towel line” that are empty and search in those areas.
-Be careful to not irritate the sunbathers, you don’t want to be that guy.
+- Towel lines – Typically, people on the beach follow each other’s lead and lay their towels down in a line along the shore.
+Look for sections of the “towel line” that are empty and search those areas.
+Be careful to not irritate the sunbathers — you don’t want to be that guy.

 - Areas of activity – The best places to hunt are where people are gathered (or were gathered).
 For that reason, it’s a good idea to hunt around picnic areas and refreshment stands where items may have been dropped.
 If there are beach volleyball areas and lifeguard stations, those are great sites as well.